Code-Institute-Submissions/Milestone_Project_Two/README.md

 Each section (**EAT, DRINK and STAY**) have nine large visual buttons to choose from showing an enticing image of the location, it's name and a simple one word description to give the user help in deciding where to click.

 Each button then takes you to a large map showing the location of the venue and a write-up describing it.
+The bespoke map was designed using [Styling Wizard: Google Maps APIs](https://mapstyle.withgoogle.com/) and matched the website colours to enhance the look of the page.
 At the end of the review is a simple button taking the user to the website, and another taking the user back to the main **EAT, DRINK, STAY** menus.

 The footer is only visible on the **HOME** page so as not to crowd the simplicity of the other pages.
 It contains the site's social media.